lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 ## ML-KEM {#sec-intro-ml-kem}

-ML-KEM is a lattice-based key encapsulation mechanism using Module Learning with Errors as its underlying primitive, which is a structured lattices variant that offers good performance and relatively small and balanced key and ciphertext sizes.
+ML-KEM is a lattice-based KEM using Module Learning with Errors as its underlying primitive, which is a structured lattices variant that offers good performance and relatively small and balanced key and ciphertext sizes.
 ML-KEM was standardized with three parameter sets: ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
 The parameters for each of the security levels were chosen to be at least as secure as a generic block cipher of 128, 192, or 256 bits, respectively.
 {{arnold}} provides more information on ML-KEM security levels and sizes.

 All KEM algorithms provide three functions: KeyGen(), Encapsulate(), and Decapsulate().